Literary Livewire

 This book is excellent!
 I haven’t read a fantasy this good for a long time.
 Why, I believe that if parts of it were longer with more description and emotional depth it could brush the title of epic.
 I would definitely recommend this book.

 {From Victoria Hanley’s website: Two new students arrive at the Keep.
 One is Dorjan, a mysterious young man and heir to the family of Dreamwens-people who can walk in dreams.
-The is the Princess Saravelda, daughter of King Landen and Queen Torina.
+The other is the Princess Saravelda, daughter of King Landen and Queen Torina.
 Both Dorjan and Saravelda are hiding secrets of the past, but they must trust each other before they can act to overcome the darkness threatening the Healer’s Keep.

 Across the ocean in Sliviia a talented slave girl named Maeve is running from Lord Morlen, a man who inspires terror in all who meet him.
 Maeve learns that she, too, is part of the Dreamwen line.
 She meets Jasper, a freeman of Sliviia who has survived on his wits and courage, who must decide how much he will risk for love.
 The destiny of these four people are intertwined.
-Together they must confront the powers that prey upon their world. }
+Together they confront the powers that prey upon their world. }

 Cirque du Freak